-Andy writes a compelling piece on why we should be optimistic, and I find myself agreeing with much of what he has to say.
+Andy writes a compelling piece on why we should be optimistic, and I agree with much of what he says.

 “How do we go about replacing clients or gaining new ones at a time when people are at their most cautious?
 Does being a studio with premises give you an advantage over someone who works from home?
 Being a freelancer at this point could give you an advantage over a studio as you have fewer overheads, but studios have the physical presence which acts as a 24/7 billboard advert to draw in new clients.”

 — SARAH PARMENTER

 Sarah mentions how some of her clients are taking longer to pay as they tighten their belts.
 My most common payment structure of taking 50% in advance, with the remainder upon completion — and just before original artwork is supplied — has meant I’ve not seen any of this.
 Are you experiencing anything different?

 “The truth is, as freelance web designers we have good reason to be optimistic.
 With slashed budgets, marketers may increasingly turn to email, viral and web marketing as they seek better value for money and return on investment.
 And when companies begin to lay off staff, it is often the freelancer who benefits when they step in to complete the work that starts overflowing.”